Crux-One/rust-in-cloud-run/README.md

 $ ./cargo-install-build.sh && ./cargo-run.sh
 ```

-You can run `docker-run.sh` instead of `cargo-run.sh` in order to run app on a docker container.
+You can run `docker-run.sh` instead of `cargo-run.sh` in order to run the app on a docker container.

 ## Pushing an image and deploying app to Cloud Run
 You need to first run this command that will enable a Cloud Run service.